Skip to content

 When to Visit

-Golden Week (late April – early May) and Obon (mid-August) are domestic holiday periods when everything is crowded and expensive.
+Avoid: Golden Week (late April–early May) and Obon (mid-August) — domestic holiday crush, hotels triple.

 Top 12 Attractions